craigktreasure/SlnUp/README.md

 ```

 In the case of `2022`, the tool will use the latest known version information
 it knows for that version.
-So, this would cause the tool to update the solution
+The tool would then to update the solution file
-file header to the following:
+header with the following:

 ```text
 Microsoft Visual Studio Solution File, Format Version 12.00